Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection: Related Work

 \subsection{Fake Images Detection}

 Existing research focuses on exploring subtle differences between real and fake images, and these can be categorized into explicit and implicit artifact-based methods.

-{\textbf{Explicit-based.}} Some researchers noticed that they often contained specific artifacts or unnatural patterns\cite{AutoGAN,liu2023towards}.
+{\textbf{Explicit-based.}} Some researchers noticed that they often contained specific artifacts or unnatural patterns\cite{AutoGAN, liu2023towards}.
 Additionally, several studies focused on exploring GAN-based artifacts in the frequency domain\cite{frank2020leveraging} and the failure to accurately re-enact certain biological features when generating fake faces\cite{hu2021exposing,tan2023deepfake}.
 These findings have motivated researchers to use explicit artifacts to detect fake images through simple classifiers.
 However, as generative models are continuously updated and iterated, these artifacts become imperceptible or even disappear, making detection methods reliant on explicit artifacts less effective.

 {\textbf{Implicit-based.}} Wang \textit{et al.}\cite{CNNDetection} demonstrated that with appropriate training data and data augmentation, neural networks could detect other GAN-based images, while \cite{Tan_2023_CVPR} used CNNs to transform images into gradient form to present a broader range of artifacts.
 These studies indicate that images generated by both GAN and diffusion models possess distinct ``fingerprints" different from the real images\cite{Yu_2019_ICCV,sha2023fake}.
-Nevertheless, there is still insufficient evidence to prove that generative models from different families have the same fingerprints that can be used for universal detection.
+Nevertheless, there is still insufficient evidence to prove that generative models from different families have universal fingerprints for detection.

-In this work, we propose an innovative method: training with real images for fake detection.
-It's noteworthy that ~\cite{liu2022detecting} has similarities with ours, where they detect fake by analyzing noise patterns in real images.
-However, their method relies on the noise patterns of various devices.
-Our method uses natural traces extracted from real images for training.
-Compared to noise patterns, which may vary with different devices, can be complex to analyze, and are susceptible to intentional modification for evasion, natural traces consistently present in real images offer greater robustness.